Amritpal Singh: Rumours swirl as search for controversial Sikh preacher continues

 Within hours of Mr Singh's escape, authorities blocked internet services in Punjab - where 27 million people live - restricted the movement of people, and arrested hundreds of Mr Singh's supporters.

 The restrictions were eventually eased but the search operation has continued.
-BBC Punjabi spoke to several people who said that the heavy police presence in their towns and villages had impacted their mental health and livelihoods.
+BBC Punjabi spoke to several people who said that the heavy police presence in their towns and villages had affected their mental health and livelihoods.
 The Twitter accounts of several journalists and activists have also been blocked in India.

 On 21 March, Punjab police released CCTV footage that purportedly showed Mr Singh wearing a disguise while travelling on a motorcycle.